skip to main content

 Is Xfinity 150 Mbps good?

-Xfinity’s 150 Mbps internet plan is Xfinity’s slowest standard internet plan since Xfinity retired its 25 Mbps plan and upgraded its 75 Mbps plans to 150 Mbps.
-150 Mbps is usually good for small- to medium-sized households that watch some Netflix and browse the internet regularly.
+Xfinity’s 300 Mbps internet plan is Xfinity’s slowest standard internet plan since Xfinity retired its 150 Mbps plan.
+300 Mbps is usually more than sufficient for medium-sized households that watch some Netflix and browse the internet regularly.

 What is a good internet speed for Xfinity?

-Xfinity’s 400 Mbps internet plans will be fast enough for most families with basic internet needs like checking Instagram or watching Netflix.
-But if your household has multiple people who are regularly downloading large files for work or taking video calls, consider looking at Xfinity’s plans with 600 Mbps and higher download speeds.
+Xfinity’s 500 Mbps internet plans will be fast enough for most families with basic internet needs like checking Instagram or watching Netflix.
+But if your household has multiple people who are regularly downloading large files for work or taking video calls, consider looking at Xfinity’s plans with higher download speeds.

 Can I pay for just Xfinity Wi-Fi?